akobbs/algorithms/src/hashtable/README.md

 ##### Analysis of hashing with chaining

-**Load factor** - `n / m`, where `n` - number of elements and `m` - number of slots _Worst case behaviour:_ all `n` keys have the same hash value.
+**Load factor** - `n / m`, where `n` - number of elements and `m` - number of slots, that is, the average number of elements stored in a chain.

+**Worst case behaviour:** all `n` keys have the same hash value.
 The worst-case time for searching is Θ(n) plus time to get hash value.
 Thus, it is no better than linked list.
 The _average case_ depends on how well the hash function distributes the set of keys to be stored among the `m` slots.

 Let's assume that any element is equally likely to be placed into any of the `m` slots using hash function.
 That assumption is called `simple uniform hashing`.